 Contracts with key suppliers, especially external IT providers, should be carefully reviewed to ensure organisations understand the cyber security provisions included.
 For example, if a business’s IT provider is the subject of a cyber attack, what provisions are in place to ensure the business can continue to operate and receive IT services?

 Cyber attacks and breaches can happen to anyone.
-The simplest of acts such as opening an email attachment or accidentally disclosing personal data can lead to serious consequences for a business.
 You only need to search online for ‘Travelex’ or ‘Eurofins Scientific’ to see what impact a malware attack can have on a business.
 It is critical in this digital world that organisations do all they can to protect themselves.
 These however are the headline issues.
 Many businesses may receive something as simple as an email purporting to be from an established supplier, notifying a change in bank details for payment.
 Payments made to the new account will not provide a defence for the business when the supplier demands their payment, so policies and procedures to double check such communications need to be in place.